-And also, in a lot of for-profit companies, AI is used to target advertising, or to get you to buy more things, you know, in various ways, [or] to violate your privacy, if it’s being used by intelligence agencies or by aggressive marketing.
-And we really wanted to find places like Semantic Scholar, where AI can help solve some of humanity’s thorniest problems by helping scientists.
+And also, in a lot of for-profit companies, AI is used to target advertising, or to get you to buy more things, or to violate your privacy, if it's being used by intelligence agencies or by aggressive marketing.
+And we really wanted to find places like Semantic Scholar, where AI can help solve some of humanity's thorniest problems by helping scientists.

 And so, that's where it comes from; it's a contrast to these other, either more negative uses, or more negative views of AI.
 And we've been really pleased that, since we were founded, organizations like OpenAI or the Partnership on AI, which is an industry consortium, have adopted missions that are very consistent and kind of echo ours, you know: AI to benefit humanity and society and things like that.
 So it seems like more and more of us in the field are really focused on using AI for good.

-So you mentioned, you know, fear of AI and the fear manifest—and you can kind of understand Hollywood.
-I mean, it’s drama, right… But [that] fear manifests in two different ways.
-One is what you alluded to, that it’s somehow bad, you know, Terminator or what have you.
-But the other one that is on everybody’s mind is, what do you think about AI’s effect on employment and jobs?
+You mentioned fear of AI, and the fear manifests—and you can understand Hollywood, I mean, it's drama, right—but the fear manifests in two different ways.
+One is what you alluded to, that it's somehow bad, you know, Terminator or what have you.
+But the other one that is on everybody's mind is, what do you think about AI's effect on employment and jobs?

 I think that's a very serious concern.
 As you can tell, I'm not a big fan of the doomsday scenarios about AI.
 I tell people we should not confuse science with science fiction.
 But another reason why we shouldn't concern ourselves with Skynet and doomsday scenarios is because we have a lot more realistic and pressing problems to worry about.
 And that, for example, is AIs impact on jobs.
 That's a very real concern.